 53 Convictions by Offense Type and Class for Offenders Age 16 and 17 FY 2004/05 - FY 2013/14 (chart indicating that convictions for Class A-E felonies never exceeded 4% of total convictions for this age group over ten-year period; a copy of this document was provided to the Committee Reporter by Michelle Hall, Executive Director of the North Carolina Sentencing and Policy Advisory Commission, Mar.
 24, 2016).

 54 MICHELLE HALL, NORTH CAROLINA SENTENCING AND POLICY ADVISORY COMMISSION, COMPARATIVE STATISTICAL PROFILE OF YOUNG OFFENDERS IN NORTH CAROLINA 6 [hereinafter COMPARATIVE STATISTICAL PROFILE] (Presented to the NCCALJ Criminal Investigation and Adjudication Committee, Dec.
 11, 2015).
 55 Id.

 58 Newt Gingrich, Treating Kids As Kids to Help Curb Crime, N.Y.
-Post, Mar.
-20, 2015, http://nypost.com/2015/03/20/treating-kids-as-kids-to-help-curb-crime/ [hereinafter Gingrich]. due to the nature of their crimes, in the aggregate, the limited available evidence . . . suggests that placing all 16 year-olds in the adult criminal justice system is not the most effective strategy for deterring crime or successfully rehabilitating and protecting these youngsters."
-59 Consistent with these arguments, the Committee recommends a policy that is appropriate for the majority of youthful offenders, with two safeguards for ensuring community safety with respect to the minority of youthful offenders who commit violent crimes: (1) requiring that youthful offenders charged with Class A through E felonies be tried in adult criminal court and (2) maintaining the existing procedure that allows other cases to be transferred to adult court when appropriate.
-60 Raising the Age Will Make North Carolina Safer As noted in the John Locke Foundation report supporting raising the juvenile age in North Carolina, "[r]esearch consistently shows that rehabilitation of juveniles is more effectively obtained in juvenile justice systems and juvenile facilities, as measured by recidivism rates."
-61 Recidivism refers to an individual's relapse into criminal behavior, after having experienced intervention for a previous crime, 62 such as a conviction and prison sentence.
+POST, Mar.
+20, 2015, http://nypost.com/2015/03/20/treating-kids-as-kids-to-help-curb-crime/ [hereinafter Gingrich].

+effective strategy for deterring crime or successfully rehabilitating and protecting these youngsters."59 Consistent with these arguments, the Committee recommends a policy that is appropriate for the majority of youthful offenders, with two safeguards for ensuring community safety with respect to the minority of youthful offenders who commit violent crimes: (1) requiring that youthful offenders charged with Class A through E felonies be tried in adult criminal court and (2) maintaining the existing procedure that allows other cases to be transferred to adult court when appropriate.60

+Raising the Age Will Make North Carolina Safer

+As noted in the John Locke Foundation report supporting raising the juvenile age in North Carolina, "[r]esearch consistently shows that rehabilitation of juveniles is more effectively obtained in juvenile justice systems and juvenile facilities, as measured by recidivism rates."61 Recidivism refers to an individual's relapse into criminal behavior, after having experienced intervention for a previous crime, 62 such as a conviction and prison sentence.
 Lower rates of recidivism means less crime and safer communities.
 Both North Carolina and national data suggest that prosecuting youthful offenders as adults results in higher rates of recidivism than when youthful offenders are treated in the juvenile system.
 Thus, raising the age is likely to result in lower recidivism, less crime, and increased safety.

-North Carolina data shows a significant 7.5% decrease in recidivism when teens are adjudicated in the juvenile versus the adult system.
-Experts suggest that youthful offenders have a higher recidivism rate when prosecuted in the adult criminal system because, unlike the juvenile system, the criminal system lacks the ability to implement the most targeted, juvenile-specific, effective interventions for rehabilitation within a framework of parental and community involvement to include mental health, education, and social services participation in the continuum of care.
-North Carolina data also shows that when youthful offenders are prosecuted in the adult system, they recidivate at a rate that is 12.6% higher than the overall population.
-Also, individuals with deeper involvement in the criminal justice system generally recidivate at higher rates than those with less involvement (for example, a sentence of probation versus one of imprisonment).
-Contrary to the conventional rule, in North Carolina youthful offenders who receive probation recidivate at a higher 59 IOHN LOCKE FOUNDATION REPORT. supra note 14. at 2.
+North Carolina data shows a significant 7.5% decrease in recidivism when teens are adjudicated in the juvenile versus the adult system.63 Experts suggest that youthful offenders have a higher recidivism rate when prosecuted in the adult criminal system because, unlike the juvenile system, the criminal system lacks the ability to implement the most targeted, juvenile-specific, effective interventions for rehabilitation within a framework of parental and community involvement to include mental health, education, and social services participation in the continuum of care.64 North Carolina data also shows that when youthful offenders are prosecuted in the adult system, they recidivate at a rate that is 12.6% higher than the overall population.65 Also, individuals with deeper involvement (for example, a sentence of probation versus one of imprisonment).66 Contrary to the conventional rule, in North Carolina youthful offenders who receive probation recidivate at a higher rate than defendants who are released

+62 National Institute of Justice, Recidivism, NIJ,

+59 JOHN LOCKE FOUNDATION REPORT, supra note 14, at 2.